 I wanted to hear how it was really going, mind you.
 When she sent her first guest post draft, it was full of hearts and unicorns about how great everything was.
 I wrote back and pushed her to give me the peaks and valleys, the obstacles, the real story.
 Because I owe you more than a fluff piece.
 You’ll notice that the article in question wasn’t about the book at all.
 It had something for my audience about a new publishing platform.

 As the curator (major cringe for that word now that everything is “curated” and “artisanal”) of this site, I was asking, “What’s in it for me…and my readers?”
 That particular guest post passed the test.
 As did another series about a Kickstarter funded graphic novel that didn’t make it.

-There is, I believe, a lesson here for those of you who are researching social media marketing for writers.
+There is, I believe, a lesson here for those of you who are researching how to promote a book.
 Because the hard truth is, even once you’ve achieved the major milestone of being published, your work is not done.
 (The uninitiated may be surprised to discover that the answer to “what does a literary agent do?” is a pretty limited scope of tasks.)
 You’re still on the hook to contribute to your own success.
 You have to become a marketing person.
 And almost everyone will give you the advice of finding people who are tastemakers in your respective subject area, and reaching out to them to pitch your work.

 I have the biases I’ve expressed above.
 I happen to have high standards for featuring stuff.
 If you want to succeed with someone like me (and believe me, it’s a bigger success to place your story with someone who has standards than with someone who loves free shit and will blog about anything), you need to ask yourself, as if you were the tastemaker, “What’s in it for me?
 What’s in it for my readers?”